 Another housing development is moving along in Davis.
-If approved, it will go to voters
+It will go to voters

 The project still has a couple of hurdles to overcome before it gets the green light.